-Owners of the Membury Estate, the Walker Family, are well on their way of fulfilling their dream of restoring a C-47 aircraft that had flown from Membury airfield in World War 2.
+Owners of the Membury Estate, the Walker Family, are well on their way of fulfilling their dream of restoring a C-47 aircraft that had flown from Membury airfield in the Second World War.

 In December 2012 a potential C-47 was identified in Walnut Ridge, Arkansas.
 This was the very same airfield that she had flown to at the end of hostilities on 30 October 1945 when transferred to the Reconstruction Finance Company by the US Air Force.
 N308SF had gone full circle, had 52,000 hours on the clock to prove it and was potentially facing being scrapped again!

 Listen to the full story from Charlie Walker (from 20 minutes):

 The plane’s wartime history was confirmed with help from local historian Roger Day (Author of Membury at War) and it was clear that this C-47 was 42-100521, formerley of the 79th TCS, 436th TCG and nicknamed ‘Night Fright’ by her pilot.
 And yes, she had definitely flown from Membury Airfield.

 So, the aircraft was purchased by Philip and Charlie Walker and was flown from Walnut Ridge to Punta Gorda Florida where the wings were removed to allow for road transport to Shell Creek, Florida for refurbishment to commence.
 Even though she was converted to cargo configuration and the interior bulkheads were removed, most likely while in service with the French Aeronavale, the aircraft still retains a number of rare features including all of the exterior formation-flying lights and many patch-repairs due to battle damage received during her service in the Army Air Force.